p2p-way/p2p-agent-infra/ansible/readme.md

 ### Archivist role

  P2P site is shared using [Archivist](https://archivist.storage).
-It is added in an experimental mode and does not support files metadata and name service at the moment.
+It is added in an experimental mode and does not support sites and name service.

 ### IPFS role